 Some reviewers have experienced inconsistent heating

 If you love chocolate fondue, why not have a fountain of chocolate?
-This holds up to two pounds of chocolate, so it’s perfect for parties and events.
+This holds up to 2 pounds of the sweet treat.
 The heated stainless steel bowl looks good and keeps the chocolate flowing at the proper temperature with an auger that moves the melted chocolate upward and ready to cascade down.

 Why Trust The Spruce Eats?